 ARTICLE XII - COMPLIANCE WITH THE ACADEMY’S ARTICLES OF INCORPORATION, BYLAWS, POLICIES, PROCEDURES, RULES, BUDGETS, AND GUIDELINES

-The RPC is part of the Academy.
-Accordingly, the RPC shall, at all times, comply with and abide by the Academy’s Articles of Incorporation, Bylaws, policies, procedures, rules, budgets, guidelines, and all others actions or directions adopted or instituted by the Academy.
+The RFTPC is part of the Academy.
+Accordingly, the RFTPC shall, at all times, comply with and abide by the Academy’s Articles of Incorporation, Bylaws, policies, procedures, rules, budgets, guidelines, and all others actions or directions adopted or instituted by the Academy.

 ARTICLE XIII - RPC VOLUNTEERS